SamBozman/Git-Commands/README.md

 # Git-Commands
-This is a list of Git Commands
+This is a list of Git Commands and I am making a change.